Who We Are

 Originally from the U.S., Dani and Nelson met while teaching in New Hampshire, and have lived in New Zealand since 2008.

 "I am Verti and I am 5.
 I like to play outside in our backyard.
 I like our goats, and I help milk them.
 I like to eat broccoli and strawberries and blueberries."

 "I am Suleiman Manu Lebo.
 I like dubba doo doos (trains).
 I like dumping (jumping).
 I eat yogurt and baberries (strawberries).
 Boy is my dog.
 Him says woof woof woof."

 Nelson is a lover of old tools and wayward animals.
 His favourites are scythes and muscvovy ducks.
-He holds an M.A. from Lesley College in Environmental Teaching and Learning and a PhD from Waikato University in Science Education.
+He holds a PhD from Waikato University in Science Education and an M.A. from Lesley College in Environmental Teaching and Learning.

-For the past two decades Nelson has been eco-thrifty farming and renovating.
-He is recognised as an expert in eco home design and renovation in New Zealand and is regularly consulted by the media on these issues.
+Nelson is recognised as an expert in home design and renovation in New Zealand and is regularly consulted by the media on these issues.